 Dr. Dorland was educated at home until he was 18 years old.
 At that time, he was granted a teachers permit and taught in the public schools near his parents farm.
 According to the 1871 census, Dr. Dorland was living on the farm with his parents and teaching school in Sophiasburg Township, Prince Edward County.
 He furthered his education by attending the Provincial Normal School in Toronto in 1873.
 Dr. Dorland became the “Head Master” at Coburg New Central School for one year before being appointed as the Assistant Master in the Provincial Model School in Toronto.

-Dr. Dorland routinely made the short journey to Duart, Highgate and rural properties in Orford Township, Kent County to see his patients.
-This is represented on birth and death records.
-It would be 40 years before Dr. Dorland purchased his first motor vehicle, so he attended his patients with a team of horses and travelled by the light of a lantern.
-His favourite horse was called, “Teddy”.
-There were times that Dr. Dorland would hire a driver when his practice was particularly busy.
+Dr. Dorland routinely made the short journey to Duart, Highgate and rural properties in Orford Township (Chatham-Kent) to see his patients.
+His name appears on birth and death records to support this.
+It would be 40 years before Dr. Dorland purchased his first motor vehicle, so he attended the homes of his patients with a team of horses and travelled by the light of a lantern.
+His favourite horse was called “Teddy”.
+There were times that Dr. Dorland would hire a driver when his medical practice was particularly busy.

 Dr. Dorland was Chairman of the Public School Board in Rodney for 10 years and he was the Medical Officer of Health for 40 years for the Township of Aldborough.
 He belonged to the I.O.O.F. and he was a charter member of the Masonic Lodge #441.
 Dr. Dorland was a gifted speaker and he wouldn’t hesitate to teach and lecture when requested.
 He was particularly gratified to speak to youth groups.
 Dr. Dorland started lawn bowling in 1908 and he enjoyed it for many years.

 The community of Rodney and the surrounding townships threw Dr. Dorland an 80th birthday party in 1929, in appreciation for the years of faithful service that he provided to his patients.
 He was presented with a gold-headed cane at the banquet.

-Mrs. Dorland died on the 5th of January, 1930.
+Mrs. Dorland died in Rodney on the 5th of January, 1930.
 At the time of her death, Dr. and Mrs. Dorland lived on Stinson Street in Rodney (North corner of Stinson and Powell Street).
 She was buried in the McKay family plot at the St. Thomas Cemetery.
 According to the book written by John Sinclair Dorland, his father worked up until a few months before his death.
-Dr. Dorland died on the 29th of May, 1932.
+Dr. Dorland died in Rodney on the 29th of May, 1932.
 He was buried beside his wife in St Thomas.